 The late Arthur Everitt was one of the founding fathers of the Australian Association of Gerontology (AAG) and made a significant contribution to the development and growth of the organisation.

 The Arthur Everitt Award provides an opportunity for eligible AAG student members to receive financial assistance to present their research at the AAG Conference.
 The Award is designed to encourage and support exposure for research candidates by enhancing opportunities for professional participation and practice within the AAG network and community.
-2016 is the inaugural year of the Arthur Everitt Award.
+2016 was the inaugural year of the Arthur Everitt Award, with worthy recipients.

 Under The Arthur Everitt Award:

-- AAG will provide two scholarships of $1,000 for two AAG student members who are not receiving other funding to attend the AAG National Conference every year.
+- AAG will provide two scholarships of $1,000 for two AAG student members who are not receiving other funding to attend the AAG Conference.

 - AAG will award the two AAG student members based on the highest quality abstracts as decided by the National Conference Scientific Committee.

-- Applications will be assessed and award recipients will be informed 14 October in 2016.
-The winner must provide original tax invoices receipts.
+- Applications will be assessed and award recipients will be informed 13 October in 2017.
+The recipient(s) must provide original tax invoices receipts.